 I timidly inquired, "Do you think I'm judgmental?"

 He reflected and replied, "Well, maybe not you.
 But, ha, I don't know you that well."

 I offered, "So you wouldn't know that the local LGBT community had me offer the prayer at their Thanksgiving dinner?"

 Surprised pause: "Oh!
 They did?
 You're not gay, are you?"

 "They did, I'm not, and you're right."
 I persisted.
 "There's a long history of church people being ignorant, snooty, and murderous.
 I think you know that's the opposite of what Jesus said: 'Judge not,' and 'Judge with right judgement,' and, 'Love your neighbor as yourself.'"

-I didn't let go: "I think judgementalism is a disease infecting everyone.
-You yourself want to be fair, but just now you put all 'religious people' in the same judgemental bag."
+I didn't let go: "I think judgmentalism is a disease infecting everyone.
+You yourself want to be fair, but just now you put all 'religious people' in the same judgmental bag."

 "Oh.
 I did," he conceded.
 "My mistake."

 "No problem," I shrugged.
 "You're still right.
 I am often judgmental in my head for a while, even if I stop my mouth in time."